scipy/scipy/doc/source/tutorial/stats/kernel_density_estimation.rst

 Multivariate estimation
 ^^^^^^^^^^^^^^^^^^^^^^^

-With :func:`~stats.gaussian_kde` we can perform multivariate, as well as univariate estimation.
+With :func:`scipy.stats.gaussian_kde` we can perform multivariate, as well as univariate estimation.
 We demonstrate the bivariate case.
 First, we generate some random data with a model in which the two variates are correlated.

     >>> def measure(n):
     ...     """Measurement model, return two coupled measurements."""